1

 因東說齊宣王曰:「齊南有泰山,東有瑯邪,西有清河,北有勃海,北所謂四塞之國也。 齊地方二千餘里,帶甲數十萬,粟如丘山。 三軍之良,五家之兵,進如鋒矢,戰如雷霆,解如風雨。 即有軍役,未嘗倍泰山,絕清河,涉勃海也。 臨菑之中七萬戶,臣竊度之,不下戶三男子,三七二十一萬,不待發於遠縣,而臨菑之卒固已二十一萬矣。 臨菑甚富而實,其民無不吹竽鼓瑟,彈琴擊筑,鬬雞走狗,六博蹋鞠者。 臨菑之涂,車轂擊,人肩摩,連衽成帷,舉袂成幕,揮汗成雨,家殷人足,志高氣揚。 夫以大王之賢與齊之彊,天下莫能當。 今乃西面而事秦,臣竊為大王羞之。

 Then he went east and persuaded King Xuan of Qi, saying: 'Qi to the south has Mount Tai, to the east has Langya, to the west has the Qing River, to the north has the Bohai Sea—it is what is called a country of four natural barriers.
 Qi's territory spans more than two thousand square li, with several hundred thousand armored troops and grain piled up like hills and mountains.
 The excellence of its three armies, the troops of its five families—advancing like sharp arrows, battling like thunder, dispersing like wind and rain.
 Even when it has military campaigns, it never has to go over Mount Tai, cross the Qing River, or ford the Bohai Sea.
-In the midst of Linzi there are seventy thousand households.
-Your minister secretly estimates that there are not fewer than three men per household—three times seven is twenty-one thousand.
-Without needing to mobilize from distant counties, the troops of Linzi alone are already two hundred ten thousand.
+Within Linzi there are seventy thousand households.
+I privately estimate that each household has no fewer than three men—three times seventy thousand is two hundred ten thousand.
+Without needing to mobilize distant counties, Linzi alone already has two hundred ten thousand troops.
 Linzi is very rich and substantial.
 Its people are all engaged in blowing reed pipes and drumming se strings, plucking qins and striking zhuz, cockfighting and dog racing, liubo games and kickball.
-On Linzi's roads, chariot hubs strike together, people's shoulders rub against each other.
-Connected hems form curtains, raised sleeves form tents, waved sweat forms rain.
-Families are prosperous and people are full, ambitions are high and spirits proud.
+On Linzi's roads, chariot hubs strike together and people's shoulders rub against each other.
+Joined hems form curtains, raised sleeves form canopies, and sweat flung into the air falls like rain.
+Households are prosperous, people are well supplied, ambitions are high, and spirits are proud.
 Given Your Majesty's wisdom and Qi's strength, none in the world can match it.
-Now you face west and serve Qin—your minister is secretly ashamed for Your Majesty.
+Now you turn west and serve Qin—I am ashamed on Your Majesty's behalf.

 27